vulcandigital/silverstripe-pagefeedback/README.md

 </div>
 ```

-If you wish to hide the form:
+If you wish to hide the form if feedback has already been supplied by the user:

 ```html
 <% if not $GivenFeedback %>